 - One of the most affordable ways to buy organic nuts is in bulk quantities on amazon – the price per ounce is usually much cheaper and you’ll get much more than what you’ll find in the store.
-These are the two brands of hazelnuts I’ve purchased online – one organic and one conventional.
+This is the brand we usually get

 - Don’t forget to clean your nut milk bag right after using it – makes it so much easier to clean if you rinse it while the bits of pulp clinging to the bag are still a little wet.
 I hang mine up to dry using the bag drawstring on our kitchen cabinet knobs.
 This way it dries thoroughly before putting it away.